nmicht/create-nodejs-project/README.md

 ## About this package

-So, this started as a dry thing.
+The motivation started as a **DRY** thing.

 I'm not expert with NodeJS, but every time that I start a new project, I hate to go to other project, copy files like eslintrc, editorconfig, install the same dependencies, create folder structure, etc.

-So, the idea is to have a create package to use it in the form of:

-`npm init node-project path/to/project`

-and with this have a new folder my-new-project with everything ready to work.
+So, the idea is to have an automated way to initialize new NodeJS projects and with this have a new folder with everything ready to work in what really matters.

-I know there are a lot of similar packages out there, but the idea is to learn more about NodeJS API, handling files, packages, etc.

 ## Future features